Hillman Avenger: 1976–1979: Chrysler Avenger

 In September 1976, the Avenger was rebadged as a Chrysler.
 It also gained a comprehensive facelift which included a new frontal treatment and a new dashboard.
 Both treatments looked similar to those of the Chrysler Alpine.
 The greatest change was at the rear where, on the saloons, the distinctive "hockey-stick" rear lamp clusters were dropped in favour of a straight "light-bar" arrangement.
-The top of the former "hockey-sticks" had metal plates in their place, whilst the fuel cap was moved from the rear to the right hand side of the car.
+To save the cost of retooling the entire rear wings/fenders, the top of the former light apertures simply had body coloured metal plates attached in their place, whilst the fuel cap was moved from the rear to the right hand side of the car.

-Three trim levels were available, LS, GL (known as 'Super' in certain markets) and GLS—the GLS being only available in a high-compression 1.6 L form.
+Three trim levels were available, LS, GL (known as 'Super' in certain markets) and GLS, the latter being only available in a high-compression 1.6 L form.

 From the beginning of production in 1970, the Avenger's bodyshell components had been manufactured at Linwood, and then transported south to Ryton on the component trains used to move materials for the Hillman Imp north to Linwood.
 Following the Imp's discontinuation in 1976, the Avenger production line was moved from Ryton to Linwood where it was produced until the end of its UK production life., whilst Ryton was switched over to producing the Simca-based Chrysler Alpine and later the Talbot Solara.